 Currency.com looks forward to working with the security researchers to find vulnerabilities in order to keep our businesses and customers safe.
 If you believe you have found a security vulnerability that impacts Сurrency.com, we encourage you to contact us immediately.
 Our team will investigate all legitimate reports and do our best to respond in a timely manner.

-For submitting or learning more about the terms of our program, including our scope or safe harbor guarantee, please email email@example.com
+For submitting or learning more about the terms of our program, including our scope or safe harbor guarantee, and to receive an invitation to our private bug bounty program please email email@example.com

 Our commitment to security researchers is simple: we will not take action against anyone who reports an issue in a responsible manner.

 - Please provide detailed reports with reproducible steps.
 If the report is not detailed enough to reproduce the issue, the issue may not be acceptable.

 - Submit one vulnerability per report, unless you need to chain vulnerabilities to provide impact.